greenthegarden/homelab/README.md

 # Homelab

 Welcome to my Homelab definition-in-code!
-The repository consists largely of Ansible code which is used to provision and maintain the services which make up the functionality provided by my homelab.
+The repository consists largely of Ansible code which is used to provision and maintain the services which make up the functionality provided by my Homelab.

 Please feel free to reuse any of the code or provide feedback and suggestions.